-The CSV file uploader is useful if you need to import a large customer base to your account.
-When uploading the file, you will be asked to map the CSV columns with default Retently properties, or create custom properties, that you will be able to use to segment your NPS campaigns’ audience.
+The CSV file uploader is useful if you need to import a large audience to your account.
+When uploading the file, you will be asked to map the CSV columns with default Retently properties, or create custom properties that you will be able to use to segment your NPS campaigns’ audience.

-On the Customers page, click on the Add customers button.
-You will be redirected to an inner page with all the options you can use to add customers to Retently.
-Find the CSV import option and click on the Upload CSV button.
+On the Audience page, click on the Add customers button.
+You will be redirected to an inner page with all the options you can use to import your audience to Retently.
+Find the CSV import option and click the Upload CSV button.

 You can either drag a file from your computer and drop it in the upload designated area, or simply hit the Click to upload button to choose the file from your computer.
 Only .csv format files are accepted.
 If you have your customers stored in a .xls file, open it in Microsoft Excel or Google Spreadsheets and export it as a CSV file.
 Make sure that the CSV file contains at least one email address.

 On average, it takes about five minutes to upload and process a list with 1,000 rows.
-Therefore, if you're uploading a larger file, keep in mind that it will take a while until your customers are imported to your account and are ready to be surveyed.
+Therefore, if you're uploading a larger file, keep in mind that it will take a while until your customers are imported.

-Once the file is successfully uploaded, you will be asked to map the data columns (on the left) to Retently properties (on the right).
+Once the file is successfully uploaded, you will be asked to map the CSV columns (on the left) to Retently properties (on the right).